- On choosing between waxed and leather woodworking aprons

 Many carpenters could use a woodwork apron when planing, ripping, or carving wood, or doing anything that produces a lot of wood debris.

-But generally, carpenter’s aprons are designed to take a heavier amount of tools needed as a builder as opposed to the long smocks used by woodworkers that extend down to the knees.
+But generally, carpenter’s aprons are designed to take a heavier amount of tools needed as a chippy as opposed to the long smocks used by woodworkers that extend down to the knees.

 Work aprons help protect and keep you clean from wood shavings but don’t have room for many tools as they should be close in the workshop.